tokenly/api-docs/sources/tokendelivery/includes/sourceaddress/_02-newSourceAddress.md

 }
 ```

-Creates a new source address.
-Use the `join_code` to join this address in a Tokenly Pockets wallet.
+When a new source address is requested, a `join_code` is provided which you (the client) can enter in to your
+Tokenly Pockets wallet to join as a shared wallet cosigner.
+If using ```type='2:2'```, all deliveries must be manually
+approved via the wallet.
+If using 2 of 3 types or greater, full automation can be achived via automated cosigner agents
+which validate, accept and sign transaction proposals.

 ### HTTP Request